hayasam/ml-frameworks-evaluation/README.md

 </pre>
 There are also the following environment variables that need to be added when launching an evaluation:
 1. `CHALLENGE`, denotes the name of the challenge to use
 2. `NUM_CLASSES` denotes the output size of the network to build, if the network supports it.
+Tied to `CHALLENGE` usually.
-3. `MODEL_NAME` denotes the name of the model to use `sudo docker run --name <EXPERIMENT_NAME> --mount source=pip-cache,target=/pip_cache --mount source=results,target=/results --mount source=build-vol,target=/builds --gpus all --env-file <EXPERIMENT_NAME>.env -it emiliorivera/ml-frameworks:eval100_client`
+3. `MODEL_NAME` denotes the name of the model to use `sudo docker run --rm --mount source=pip-cache,target=/pip_cache --mount source=results,target=/results --mount source=build-vol,target=/builds --gpus all --env-file /path/to/env/buggy.env --env CHALLENGE=NAME_OF_CHALLENGE --env NUM_CLASSES=NUMBER_OF_POSSIBLE_CLASSES --env MODEL_NAME=MODEL_TO_USE -it emiliorivera/ml-frameworks:eval100_client`

 ## Running a server